aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/digitalsignaturetype/_index.md

 public class DigitalSignatureType
 ```

-A utility class providing constants.
 Specifies the type of a digital signature.
 ## Fields

 | Field | Description |